Pochetes/MS-LUIS-Digital-Assistant/README.md

 - :x: Create different models with different intents to test

-- :x: Framework for testing and analyzing/improving prediction score and/or accuracy
+- :heavy_check_mark: Framework for testing and analyzing/improving prediction score and/or accuracy

-- :x: Framework for training completed data using JS script
+- :heavy_check_mark: Framework for training completed data using JS script

+## Pipeline Visual (Coming Soon)
+TBD

 ## How It's Done
 Main framework: